Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Landmarks/The Earthwound Plains.md

 # Structures
 Ruins from some old [[Ohkyr Dominion Overview|Ohkyr]] cities can be found dotting the landscape, both on the land above and in some of the ravines.

 A maintained highway runs through the region, linking the [[Ohkyr Dominion Overview|Ohkyr Dominion]] and the [[Saxum Sovereignty Overview|Saxum Sovereignty]].
 The highway winds across the region, seeking thinner ravines that are easier to cross using permanent bridges.
+The tiles that make up the highway are crafted by the [[Sigilwright Conclave]] in [[Halzarin]], the process of which is a highly guarded secret.